canunj/Auto-BoardGame/README.md

 # Auto-BG
 LLM-based text generation tool for creating board game concepts (description & title)

-The Auto-BG (Board Game) tool is a text generation tool for creating board game concepts.
+Auto-BG (Board Game) is a text generation tool for creating board game concepts.
 It utilizes multiple large-language models to generate board game titles and descriptions tailored from user-input tags based on BoardGameGeek.com.
-The models used in this project include a trained T5 sequence-to-sequence model, primarily for title generation, and a robust GPT3 model for board game description generation.
+The models used in this project include a trained T5 sequence-to-sequence model for title generation and a fine-tuned Curie-base GPT3 model for description generation.

 The T5 model was initially presented by Raffel et al. in ["Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer"](https://arxiv.org/pdf/1910.10683.pdf).
 The GPT3 model builds from Brown et al.'s work in ["Language Models are Few-Shot Learners"](https://arxiv.org/pdf/1910.10683.pdf).

 ## Table of Contents